The major sources of funding for Iowa Soccer are registration fees, user-fees from our programming and club affiliation fees.

-- Member dollars have been invested in a variety of programming through the years: the development of sportsmanship programs; the creation and/or expansion of camp, tournament, academy and league opportunities; the creation and implementation of a risk-management program; administrative and support services by staff for members; the promotion and celebration of annual award winners and Hall of Fame inductees are several examples.
+- Member dollars have been invested in a variety of programming through the years: the development of sportsmanship programs; the creation and/or expansion of camp, tournament, academy and league opportunities; the creation and implementation of a risk-management program; the development of existing and new leagues; administrative and support services by staff for members; the promotion and celebration of annual award winners and Hall of Fame inductees are several examples.

 - Now more than ever, insurance coverage is a critical factor for organizations and individuals.
 Iowa Soccer provides a member insurance program, covering participant accident, general liability and Directors and Officers.
 Member dollars cover the cost of premiums.
 In recent years Iowa Soccer has allied with other State Associations to leverage better rates for our members.

 - Both online and in-person, coaching education is vital to the success of cultivating knowledgeable coaches who can make soccer fun, ultimately influencing players to keep playing (retention).
-Iowa Soccer relies on member dollars to cover the support and promotion of non-userfee coach education programming, assistance and support.
+Iowa Soccer has invested in this program to offer grassroots licensing for free.

 - As members of three national organizations, US Youth Soccer, US Adult Soccer Association and US Soccer, Iowa Soccer and its members have access to a range of programming and services, which Iowa Soccer will keep out in front of its members.

 Powering the Organizations

 - Let's face it, in today's world there are certain "power tools" required in order to run your club or league -- tools such as insurance coverage, risk-management procedures and requirements, individual registration and data collection, member rules and policies and other paperwork.
 Some of the member dollars go directly toward covering the cost of those tools, which includes Iowa Soccer's support role in helping our member organizations run.